 The Hebrew word SULAM means “ladder”.
-Just as a ladder enables a person to reach heights that he or she could not reach alone, the SULAM-LI program enables school-age Jewish children with special needs to reach new heights in their Jewish education.
+Just as a ladder enables a person to reach heights that he or she could not reach alone, the SULAM-LI program enables students and young adults with special needs to reach new heights in their Jewish education.

 • SULAM-LI has small class sizes.